 Katherine’s previous roles include serving as The Coca-Cola Company’s first Director of Experiential marketing.
 In that position, Katherine was responsible for leading the creative development of experiential retailing concepts aimed at driving volume and forging long-term brand equity.
 Her career also includes creating an award-winning digital marketing movement that led to the formation of a national maternal mental health nonrofit, for which she won numerous awards including a 2008 WebMD Health Hero, 2011 Mental Health America Media Ward and 2017 Iris Award for Social Media Campaign of the Year.
 Earlier in her career she served as an account supervisor at Cohn & Wolfe, a top 10 global public relations firm now known as BCW, where she led the media relations team for the AT&T Global Olympic Village (GOV) during the 1996 Olympic Games and was named to the AT&T 100, a group of 100 people who contributed most to AT&T’s successful global sponsorship of the Games.
 Following that she was an account supervisor on the Coca-Cola USA account, working on the diet Coke brand.

-Katherine has been an invited speaker at multiple marketing conferences, presenting the importance of creating relevant consumer experiences for brands at such events as the North American Conference on Customer Management and Marketing Week’s Brands Summit.
+Katherine has been an invited speaker at multiple marketing conferences, presenting the importance of creating brand experiences at such events as the North American Conference on Customer Management and Marketing Week’s Brands Summit.
 She has appeared in such books as Clay Shirky’s Cognitive Surplus: How Technology Makes Consumers into Collaborators, Francis J. Kelly and Barry Silverstein’s The Breakaway Brand: How Great Brands Stand Out, and Max Lenderman’s Experience the Message: How Experiential Marketing is Changing the Brand World.

 Katherine Stone holds a Bachelor of Arts in Journalism from Michigan State University.
-She suffers from a chronic, untreatable case of wanderlust, and is particularly obsessed with Europe, having traveled to England, Scotland, Ireland, Italy, France, Spain, Germany, Czechia and Austria.
-Oh … and Liechtenstein!
+She is a mother of two astoundingly incredible children, and suffers from a chronic, untreatable case of wanderlust with a specific Europe obsession, having traveled throughout England, Scotland, Ireland, Italy, France, Spain, Germany, Czechia, Austria, Belgium and, of course, Liechtenstein.
+Scandinavia or bust!